jupyter-incubator/declarativewidgets_explorer/README.md

 ## Developer Installation

-1. Clone the repository from github.
+1. Clone both the `declarativewidgets` and `declarativewidgets_explorer` repositories from github.

+1. Set up the `declarativewidgets` project as a developer according to the README instructions and launch the server

+1. From the notebook, open the explorer to install the necessary dependencies (see "Getting Started" above, or try the [urth-core-dataframe.ipynb example](https://github.com/jupyter-incubator/declarativewidgets/blob/master/etc/notebooks/examples/urth-core-dataframe.ipynb)

-1. Make a tarball of the declarativewidgets project (version 0.7 or later) with bower dependencies manually included for the explorer
+1. Make a tarball of the declarativewidgets project (version 0.7 or later) which will now include bower dependencies for the explorer

     `make init; bower install path/to/explorer; make sdist`

-1. Copy the tarball from the `dist` directory into the top-level directory of the explorer project, then:
+1. Copy the tarball from the `dist` directory into the top-level directory of the explorer project, then in the `declarativewidgets_explorer` project, do the following:

     `make init; make run`

 Jupyter will be running on port 8888.

+## Testing

 `make tests` assumes that declarativewidgets is installed as a sibling directory to this project